growdigital/forestgarden.wales/content/blog/gardening-with-urgency-purpose.md

 ---
 title: Gardening with urgency and purpose
-date: 2018-12-13T20:24:32Z
+date: 2018-12-25T20:24:32Z
-description: “We have 12 years to limit climate change catastrophe”&colon; garden like your lives depend on it!
+description: “We have 12 years to limit climate change catastrophe”—Garden like your lives depend on it!
 tags:
 - ForestGarden
 - GdnBloggers